 Outside is a large wooden deck with a porch and a handy bench for putting on and taking off walking boots or just sitting and taking in the outstanding view!
 There is a BBQ for guests to enjoy during their stay.

 The kitchen is accessed via the hallway, it has deep modern worktops, an electric oven and separate hob, microwave, fridge and dishwasher.
 There is a large utility room/pantry across the hall from the kitchen, complete with a full-size freezer, washing machine, ironing board and iron.
 The kitchen is fully equipped with cookbooks and plenty of crockery and kitchen utensils and there are plenty of cabinets there for you to store your things.
 The window has a lovely view of the garden and across to Rannerdale Knott.
-There's kids fishing nets and a rope swing stored in the porch off the kitchen.
+There's kids fishing nets stored in the porch off the kitchen.
 There is another door with direct access out to the garden.

 Climbing the old slate steps to the first floor, you will find a single bedroom, a family bedroom containing a double and a single bed and a large double room.